IanJRigg/SIC_XEAssembler/README.txt

 	Things to be accounting for:

+Flags:

+if the operand has an @ sign: n = 1, i = 0
+if the operand has a # sign: n = 0, i = 1
+Otherwise n = 1, i = 1

+if there is a + in front of the opcode: e = 1, b = 0, p = 0
+otherwise e = 0

+if the x register is in the operand field, x = 1 otherwise x = 0

+if the base variable is set, check to see if the address is within the range
+	if yes, p = 1, b = 0
+	otherwise, p = 0, b = 1

 Robust error handling; the program should never crash.
 	If an error occurs, you should terminate your program and print a helpful error message.
 	It should include a description of the problem, and the line number in the source file where the error occurred.